mlx93/MakeDev/agent_prompts/CC_PART2_AGENT_PROMPT.md

 ### Composer-Specific Constraints

 **ABSOLUTELY FORBIDDEN during implementation:**
-- ❌ NO MD files (planning, documentation, intermediate, etc.)
+- ❌ NO MD files (planning, documentation, intermediate, progress, status, notes, etc.)
 - ❌ NO report file until you explicitly ASK for permission and user approves
 - ❌ NO creating report file without asking first
 - ❌ NO README updates or documentation files
 - ❌ NO separate documentation files
+- ❌ NO planning documents, no status updates, no progress reports
+- ❌ NO creating any .md files whatsoever (except the final report after permission)

 **ONLY ALLOWED during implementation:**
 - ✅ Code/config files (Terraform, K8s manifests, scripts, Makefile updates)